python/typeshed/README.md

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) before submitting pull requests.
-If you have questions related to contributing, drop by the [mypy Gitter](https://gitter.im/python/mypy).
+If you have questions related to contributing, drop by the [typing Gitter](https://gitter.im/python/typing).

 ## Running the tests